 I loved this picture of the old windmill on the wooden tower with the sunlit thunderclouds as soon as I saw it.
 It was in a magazine ad for whiskey.
 I looked at the small print at the bottom of the ad.
 Sure enough, there was information about how to purchase a copy of the picture.
 I ordered three copies.
 I had mine matted, gave a copy to my brother and took one to my father at my next visit.
 He liked the picture too but when I asked him what brand of windmill that was in the picture he said "Oh it's a damned old Monitor".
 The title of the picture was "Harness the Wind".
 I later took my copy and placed a strip of paper to cover over the cliché title and wrote instead over it "Damned old Monitor".

-As I said, no one ever asked me about the picture but I was ready with an answer if anyone were to look at the picture and ask, perhaps obligingly, if I "like windmills".
+As I said - no one ever asked me about the picture but I was ready with an answer if anyone were to look at the picture and ask, perhaps obligingly, if I "like windmills".
 My answer would not be the expected one.
 I would say "No"!
 I especially hated those wooden towers.
 They were dangerous.
 The ladder steps were always rotten and the platform would always be falling apart.
 And another thing, wasps would seldom build a nest on a steel tower but they loved those old wooden towers.
 Can you imagine climbing up there and disturbing a wasp nest?
 When they come after you, there is no place to go.
-Besides, that mill is bound to break down; it's a damned old Monitor.
+Besides, that mill is bound to break down and someone is going to have to climb up there and fix it.
+It's a damned old Monitor.